Abandoned Call

 Key Performance Indicator (KPI)

 Key performance indicators (KPIs) are also known as metrics.
 They measure various aspects of business and processes' performance.
-Call center KPIs may include Average Handling Time, Average Speed of Answer, First Call (Contact) Resolution, etc. Learn more
+Call center KPIs may include Average Handling Time, Average Speed of Answer, First Call (Contact) Resolution, etc.

-Knowledge Management System
+Knowledge Management System (Knowledge Base)

 A desktop application that serves as a source of information for agents while they are answering customer inquiries.
-Agents may have to handle a large range of enquiries or the responses may change regularly, so the Knowledge Management System acts as a single source of content for the center to use.
+Agents may have to handle a large range of inquiries or the responses may change regularly, so the Knowledge Management System acts as a single source of content for the center to use.

 Load Balancing